plone/plone.distribution/docs/usage/package-structure.md

 This is a `JSON` file with the GenericSetup profiles that are used by your distribution during installation.

-This file needs to contain two keys:
+This file needs to contain two keys.

 `base`
 :   A list of profiles installed in every new site using this distribution.
 `content`
 :   A list of profiles installed when the user decides to create a site with example content.